turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 **User Story**
 - When the server returns a 500 error, the user will see proper error handling
-- No other new features required
+- No other user-facing features required
 - We're mostly refactoring in this iteration!

 **Suggested completion date**